uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

 In the previous section, you installed UBOS on an SD card and booted from it.
 If you would like to use a SATA disk instead, do this:

 #.
-Acquire a suitable SATA power adapter.
+Acquire a suitable SATA power connector.
 The EspressoBIN has a male power connector on
    the board, which is very unusual.
 It may be difficult to find a suitable power connector.